AIE-Seattle-Prog/raygame/readme.md

 [basicexample]:https://github.com/raysan5/raylib/tree/3.0.0/examples/core/core_basic_window.cpp
 [rayexamplesite]:https://www.raylib.com/examples.html

+### Raylib

+Raylib is now integrated using the C++ NuGet package instead of maintaining copies of its header and binaries in the thirdparty folder.
+Visual Studio should check and resolve it as a dependency if the necessary files have not yet been downloaded.

 ## License

-MIT License - Copyright (c) 2018-2020 Academy of Interactive Entertainment
+MIT License - Copyright (c) 2018-2020, 2024 Academy of Interactive Entertainment

 For more information, see the [license][lic] file.